 Frequently Asked Questions about the Adoption Tax Credit

 Below are some of the questions NACAC gets asked most frequently.
-The first set is for people who have already filed for the credit.
-The second is for those who haven’t yet filed.

 What is the maximum amount of the credit for 2013?
 At what income level does the credit begin to phase out?